 Amazon Web Services provides a number of database solutions for developers and businesses.
 Amazon RDS enables you to run a fully featured relational database while offloading database administration; Amazon SimpleDB provides simple index and query capabilities with seamless scalability; and using one of our many relational database AMIs on Amazon EC2 and Amazon EBS allows you to operate your own relational database in the cloud.
 There are important differences between these alternatives that may make one more appropriate for your use case.

 E-commerce applications require an infrastructure that ensures security, dependability, and the ability to handle sudden and/or seasonal spikes in demand.
+Services such as Amazon Simple Workflow Service help developers build scalable, fault-tolerant E-commerce applications.
 In addition, e-commerce applications require proven credit card processing capabilities.
 Amazon Web Services and other Amazon.com business units offer a number of solutions to help you run an e-commerce website.
 For example, the Amazon Flexible Payments Service (Amazon FPS) offers a powerful solution for handling payment.
 Amazon FPS automatically processes payments and refunds so that you can focus on delivering great solutions for your customers instead of managing financial transactions.

 Many enterprises maintain and operate their own IT infrastructure — a task that often distracts from differentiating their business from competition and providing value for their customers.
 Amazon Web Services offers a reliable, secure environment on which businesses and their IT partners can host both internal- and external-facing applications.
 By hosting on the Amazon cloud computing platform, businesses can access on-demand, cost-effective infrastructure solutions and subsequently save time, money, and management resources.